python-unsam/Programacion_en_Python_UNSAM/Notas/02_Datos/05_203Formatting.md

 This requires a single item or a tuple on the right.
 Format codes are modeled after the C `printf()` as well.

-*Note: This is the only formatting available on byte strings.*
+*Observación: This is the only formatting available on byte strings.*

 ```python
 >>> b'%s has %n messages' % (b'Dave', 37)